HoucemNaffati/A-Software-Craftsmanship-KATA/README.md

 A software means an easy-to-change product.
 It needs to be easy to change and to adapt at any moment.
-If you find that after each requirement's change, your team are redoing the same application over and over again, :trollface: then you defenitely need TDD and design skills. :pill: :gem:
+If you find that after each requirement's change, your team are redoing the same application over and over again, :trollface: then you definitely need TDD and design skills. :pill: :gem:

 ### II.
 Is this suitable for my coding level ?